Monopond/fax-api/README.md

 **%w**|Day of the week as a decimal (0 – 6) (Sunday being 0)
 **%%**|A literal % character

+TODO: The default value is set to: “From %from%, To %to%|%a %b %d %H:%M %Y”

+###Response
-TODO: The default value is set to: “From %from%, To %to%|%a %b %d %H:%M %Y”Response The response received from a SendFaxRequest matches the response you receive when calling the FaxStatus method call with a “send” verbosity level.
+The response received from a SendFaxRequest matches the response you receive when calling the FaxStatus method call with a “send” verbosity level.

 **SOAP Faults**